abazinet/proximity/notes.md

 - figure out the fallback android phone
 - figure out the fallback laptop with ssh access
 - buy cards for talking notes
+- connect phone to console to get phone debug
+-

 Equipment